TyroneDunn/cabanel/README.md

 ## Getting Started - In Progress

 ## Documentation - In Progress
-For more information on using Hals, check out the official documentation.
+For more information on using Cabanel, check out the official documentation.

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions, bug reports, or would like to contribute code, please refer to our Contribution Guidelines.

 ## License
-Hals is licensed under the MIT License.
+Cabanel is licensed under the MIT License.